UmeHabiba2416/Portfolio/README.md

 - Custom Cursor: Unique cursor effects for a premium feel.

 ## 🛠 Technologies Used
-HTML5, CSS3, JavaScript, React (optional), Vue.js (optional), CSS Grid, Flexbox, EmailJS, Git, GitHub, Netlify/Vercel.
+HTML5, CSS3, JavaScript, CSS Grid, Flexbox, EmailJS.

-## 📂 Project Structure

 ## 🚀 How to Use
 1. **Clone the repo**: